The world’s first deep geological repository

 The Department of Energy (DOE), which operates the facility, is licensed to dispose of up to 173,600 m3 of TRU waste from National Defence-related activities.
 The repository is designed to operate until 2070.
 By the end of 2005, after six years in operation, the site was 20% full, with no reports of radioactive environmental releases or worker contamination.

-occurred at the WIPP facility in February 2014, including a truck fire.
+Two incidents occurred at the WIPP facility in February 2014, including a truck fire.
 The US Department of Energy authorized the WIPP restart in late 2016, after confirming the absence of significant impact outside the installation.
 All necessary corrective measures have been taken, including a safety review.
 The lessons learned from this event were taken into account in France in the design of the CIGEO project.

 The underground repository facilities are laid out on a plane at a depth of approximately 650 m.
 Four shafts provide access to the repository: two air intake and venting shafts, one for mining activities and salt raising, and one for waste lowering and management activities.

 The National Defence argument undoubtedly played a role in surmounting the many procedural obstacles that had to be overcome before the site opened.
 Twenty years elapsed (1979-1999) between the initial license granted for WIPP by Congress and the final operating license issued by the New Mexico Department of the Environment.

 Other articles on the subject « Geological disposal »

 Nuclear spent fuel and vitrified waste: what legacy?
 “Much of this nuclear waste will remai[...]